AgarwalAarush/aarushagarwal/README.md

 - **CMS Integration**: Headless CMS for content management
 - **Internationalization**: Multi-language support

-## 🚀 Contributing

-This is a personal website project, but suggestions and feedback are welcome!
-Feel free to:
-- Report bugs or issues
-- Suggest improvements
-- Provide feedback on design and functionality

 ## 📄 License

 [MIT License](LICENSE) - feel free to use this project as inspiration for your own personal website.

----

-**Note**: This website represents the work and projects of Aarush Agarwal.
-For questions or collaboration opportunities, please use the contact form or reach out directly at aarushaga@gmail.com.